-The Non Performing Loan Ratio (NPL) is an indicator of credit risk, which shows the ability of bank management to manage loans provided by banks.
+12 The Non Performing Loan Ratio (NPL) is an indicator of credit risk, whis shows the ability of bank management to manage loans provided by banks.
 NPL or non-performing loans is one of the key indicators in assessing bank performance.
 One of the functions of a bank is as an intermediary institution or a liaison between parties who have excess funds and those who need funds.
-Bank Indonesia (BI) through a Bank Indonesia Regulation (PBI) stipulates that the ratio of problem loans (NPL) is 5%, so the higher this ratio, the worse the quality of bank credit that causes the amount of non-performing loans the greater the possibility of a bank in a condition the problem is greater and allows lower profit achievement [25].
+Bank Indonesia (BI) through a Bank In3 nesia Regulation (PBI) stipulates that the ratio of problem loans (NPL) is 5%, so the higher this ratio, the worse the quality of bank credit that causes the amount of non-performing loans the greater the possibility of a bank in a condition the problem is greater and allows lower profit achievement [25].
 The results of the analysis show that the NPL variable at BRI has insignificant parameters at the 5% significance level.
-This indicates that there were no significant differences between banking performance before and after the Covid-19 pandemic.
+This indicates that there were no significant differences between bank is parked bank is performance before and after the Covid-19 pandemic.